DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 Structure
 ---------
 Any encoder or decoder must support version 0.94 at minimum.
-A decoder may support versions 0.92 and/or 0.93, but this is optional.
-An encoder should not support versions 0.92 or 0.93.
 A decoder must be able to support any non-depreciated version, but an encoder may only support a single version.
+A re-encoder which only supports one version for encoding should encode using the highest version understood by the decoder.

 When encoding a file to a DieFledermaus archive, the filename of the DieFledermaus file should be the same as the file to encode but with the extension ".maus" added to the end, unless specified otherwise by the user.